God is Watching Over His Word to Perform It

 All of God's promises are yes and amen.
 When we speak the Biblical promises over our lives, we are restating them out of divine communion with God.
 We are not just confessing God's words as a magic formula, but of a divine revelation from God.
 John 15:7 reads, "If you live in Me [abide vitally united to Me] and My words remain in you and continue to live in your hearts, ask whatever you will, and it shall be done for you," (AMPC).

 In Luke 1, God sent the angel Gabriel to speak His word to Mary.
-God promised her that she, although a virgin, would bore the Savior Jesus Christ into the world.
+God promised her that she, although a virgin, would bear the Savior Jesus Christ into the world.
 God fulfilled His Word to Mary, and she brought forth Jesus.
 Luke 1:37 says, "no word from God will ever fail."
 Jesus fulfilled Isaiah's prophecy in Isaiah 61:1-3.
-While Jesus was on earth, He forgave sins, healed the sick, cast out devils, raised the dead, and completed His assignment by going to THE cross and dying for us.
+While Jesus was on earth, He forgave sins, healed the sick, cast out devils, raised the dead, and completed His assignment by going to the cross and dying for us.
 Jesus is still fulfilling his apostolic mandate today through his body, the church.
 God is watching over His word to perform it.

-God is faithful to fulfill His Word.
+God is faithful to fulfill His word.
 Let God be true and every man a liar.
 He is not a man that He should lie, nor a son of man that He should change His mind.
 Does He speak and not act?
 Does He promise and not fulfill?
 Let us continue to stand in faith in God and His Word.
 He will never disappoint us.
 He is a covenant keeping God.
 He is faithful to His word.
 Hebrews 10:23 says, "And let us seize and hold fast and retain without wavering the hope we cherish and confess and our acknowledgement of it, for He Who promised is reliable (sure) and faithful to His word," (AMPC).
-God is watching over His sord to perform it.
+God is watching over His word to perform it.

 - Dionne Cameron